dakivara/pgcrud/docs/getting-started/read.md

     from pydantic import BaseModel

     import pgcrud as pg
-    from pgcrud import e, f
+    from pgcrud import Identifier as i, functions as f

     class Author(BaseModel):